yowainwright/yowainwright.github.io/src/pages/2022-01-19-cli-program-breakdown.md

 ## Parts of a CLI

-CLIs generally contain 1 to 3 parts or keyword/phrases/acronyms to define how the program is to be executed.
+CLIs generally contain 2 to 4 parts or keyword/phrases/acronyms to define how the program is to be executed.
+At the bare minimum, there's the CLI command and the action the command runs.

+CLI commands generally consist of 3 parts.

 1. The `name` of the CLI
 2. THe `arguments` it takes
 3. The `options` it takes

-### Actions

-Additionally, **actions** are functions that get invoked when the CLI runs.
-Actions take in CLI `arguments` and/or `options` as function arguments.
+This is what it looks like to run a CLI command

 ```bash
 <name> <argument> --<option> <optional-option-input> --<option>
 # note: if an option is passed in without an option input, it will be interpreted as a boolean
 ```

+The invisible but most important parts of CLI are the actions.
+CLI actions are functions that get invoked when a CLI command runs.
+Actions take in CLI command `arguments` and/or `options` as function arguments.

+Let's explore the parts of a CLI more below!

 ## Name